nutanix-japan/Karbon_Monitoring_Logging_Material/docs/connect/connect.md

 1. Logon to your Prism Central **https://`<PC VM IP>:9440**

-    !!!note
+    !!!caution
-            If you haven't got a Karbon deployed kubernetes cluster in your HPOC, refer here :ref:`karbon_create_cluster`
+            If you haven't got a Karbon deployed kubernetes cluster in your HPOC, refer [here](../appendix/create_kube.md) to create it before proceeding with this section of the lab.

 2. Go to **Menu > Services > Karbon**